idealista/elasticsearch_role/README.md

 **THIS ROLE IS FOR 6.x or 7.x**

 Ansible role for 6.x/7.x Elasticsearch.
-Currently this works on Debian based linux systems.
+Currently, this works on Debian based linux systems.
 Tested platforms are:

 * Debian 8
 * Debian 9

 These instructions will get you a copy of the role for your ansible playbook.
 Once launched, it will install a [Elasticsearch](https://www.elastic.co/products/elasticsearch) distributed, RESTful search and analytics engine in a Debian system.

-### Prerequisities
+### Prerequisites

 #### To execute this role:

-Ansible 2.8.8 version installed.
+Ansible 2.8.19 version installed.

 #### For testing purposes: